ros-navigation/navigation2/nav2_route/README.md

 ## Design

-TODO architectural diagram (needs final architecture hashed out) TODO main elements of the package and their role (needs final architecture hashed out)
+TODO architectural diagram + main elements of the package and their role

 ### Plugin Interfaces

 Several plugin interfaces are provided to enable customizable behavior in the route search, route operation, and route graph file formatting.
 This allows for a great deal of customization for any number of applications which might want to (1) prioritize time, distance, or other application-specific criteria in routing; (2) perform custom operations or rerouting mechanics at run-time while progressing along the route such as adjusting speed or opening doors; (3) be able to integrate your own custom file format or another format of your interest.

 The interface definitions can be found in the `include/nav2_route/interfaces` directory and are mostly self explanatory via their method names and provided doxygen documentation.
-The only notable API to mention is regarding `RouteOperation`, where a processing type needs to be specified.
-This is whether we should evaluate a particular route operation at every iteration, when meaningful statuses have changed, or when the graph's nodes or edges call for it in a particular state change (e.g. entering / exiting an edge or achieving a node).

 Provided File Loaders:
 - GeoJsonGraphFileLoader